-Pumpkin Pie Bars: Creamy pumpkin filling topped with a generous amount of buttery streusel.
-All the flavor of pumpkin pie, but way easier and quicker!
+Creamy pumpkin filling topped with a generous amount of buttery streusel.
+These pumpkin pie bars have all the flavor of pumpkin pie, but are way easier and quicker!

 When it gets cool outside it’s the perfect time to bake a Fall treat.
 Grab your Fall scented candles, PSLs, and make this pumpkin pie bar recipe with me.

 I hope that you will enjoy these as much as I do.
 The crust and topping really set them apart from any other bar that I’ve tried.
 As always use your cooking/baking time to make memories with loved ones.
 There is a reason some of our most important gatherings revolve around food.
 It brings us together and we can set aside the outside world, and just be with each other.